 Advantages at a glance:

-- great potential to convert prospects to leads and afterwards to customers
+- great potential to convert prospects to leads and afterward to customers

 - higher conversion rates